Investigating Robot Control Policy Learning for Autonomous X-ray-guided Spine Procedures: Methods

 \subsection{Simulation Environment}

 We implemented the training and testing environment with DeepDRR~\cite{unberath_deepdrr_2018, killen2025fluorosam}.
-For each trajectory, bi-plane AP and lateral projections are simulated at each step of cannula navigation with additional cropped regions around the goal vertebra to guide the model.
-The AP views are defined as the average axis between left and right pedicles, while the lateral corresponds to the patient's right-facing direction.
+For each trajectory, bi-plane AP and LAT projections are simulated at each navigation timestep to guide the model.
+The AP views are defined as the average axis between left and right pedicles, while the LAT corresponds to the patient's right-facing direction.
 Each view is additionally limited to a small anatomical region containing only a few visible vertebrae.
 To mimic intra-operative variability we applied random view offsets ranging in between $\pm5^{\circ}$ and $\pm2.5\text{cm}$ in the XYZ directions of the CT.
 The tool is modelled as a cannula used in vertebroplasty procedures which has a length of 14 cm.
 It is initialized with a random pose near the target vertebra.
 Each episode consisted of navigation, orientation and insertion phases, yielding 7390 episodes with a length of 200 timesteps across 252 patients.
 Fig.~\ref{example_data} shows an example of a simulated safe trajectory.
-Even after preprocessing our CT dataset to improve resolution, pedicle corridors remain difficult to see in the simulated X-rays because of the limited input voxel resolution.
+It should be noted that even after preprocessing our CT dataset to improve resolution, pedicle corridors remain difficult to see in the simulated X-rays because of the limited input voxel resolution.